Composting Equipment Information

 The organic composting process can be carried out in a composter and produces humus-like material that is rich in nutrients.

 There are many different types of composting equipment.
 Examples include:

 Compost bins, compost tumblers, compost containers, and compost turners are all used for storing stacks of scrap for forming compost.
 There are several types of compost bins such as a covered bridge organic hot bin, coated mesh wire bin, and earth engine double bin.
 A compost tumbler can produce compost in short amounts of time and improves the quality of compost produced.
 Commercial composting equipment is used to create large amounts of compost, but it is a costly process.
 Other composting equipment is commonly available.

-There are several ways in which Composting equipment function.
+There are several ways in which composting equipment functions.
 Compost equipment stores scrap and forms it into compost.
 Some examples of compost bins specifications include size, capacity, weight, and use.
-A compost tumbler is capable of producing compost in just 21days because it allows the air to reach the bacteria that breaks down the waste.
+A compost tumbler is capable of producing compost in just 21 days because it allows the air to reach the bacteria that breaks down the waste.
 Compost turners are used at places where less than 10,000 tons of compost is produced per season.
-A composter is a type of compost equipment in which the temperature of the material reaches up to 150° F and thus produces large quantity of compost in less time.
+A composter is a type of compost equipment in which the temperature of the material reaches up to 150° F and thus produces large quantities of compost in less time.
 Composting equipment is designed and manufactured to meet most industry specifications.